Your browser does not support JavaScript! AASK - Foster Care

 How long does the foster care process take?

-The foster care licensing process includes an information session, intake interviews, home study and a training program comprised of 15 hours of in-person classes taught by AASK trainers and an online, interactive, multi-media component.
-There are additional trainings required for specialized foster care programs.
-This process typically takes four to six months to complete.
+The foster care licensing process includes an information session, intake interviews, home study and a training program comprised of 15 hours of virtual classes taught by a member of the Arizona Department of Child Safety (DCS) Learning and Development team, coupled with a series of twelve online, interactive videos.

 What kind of financial support is available to help me care for the child?